Nursing Compact States 2023 | Nursing Licensure Compact (NLC)

 The COVID-19 pandemic forced a majority of states to enact emergency licensing waivers that allowed nurses to practice outside of their home states.
 The overload of people hospitalized by the virus warranted states that were most affected to request additional staffing.

-Nurses and other healthcare professionals during the pandemic witnessed record numbers of hospitalizations and worked tireless hours providing care for patients.
+During the pandemic, nurses and other healthcare professionals witnessed record numbers of hospitalizations and worked tireless hours providing care for patients.

-As the pandemic progressed, a majority of states have rescinded the emergency nursing license with the increase in vaccinations and decrease in hospitalizations.
+As the pandemic progressed, many states rescinded the emergency nursing license with an increase in vaccinations and a decrease in hospitalizations.
 Additionally, some states have implemented a policy that provides emergency licenses to nurses caring specifically for COVID-19 patients.

-How many states are nursing license compact states?
+How many states are Nurse Licensure Compact states?

 How do you apply for a multistate license?